 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Pressley sponsors bills primarily in these issue areas:

-From Jan 2019 to Jul 2021, Pressley missed 17 of 1,197 roll call votes, which is 1.4%.
-This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 2019 to Jul 2022, Pressley missed 21 of 1,820 roll call votes, which is 1.2%.
+This is better than the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: